 METHODS

 To understand community participation in the development of tourism sector in Merauke this study used a qualitative approach.
-Data was collected from the results of field observations in some tourism objects in Merauke and interviews with community leaders in Merauke who understood the development of the tourism sector and community involvement.
-They are the police chief of the Sota Merauke Sector, activist of World Wide Fund (WWF) Merauke, and academics/lecturer from Musamus University Merauke.
+Data was collected from the results of field observations in some tourism objects in Merauke and interviews with some community leaders in Merauke who understood the development of the tourism sector and community participation in Merauke.
+They are the police chief of the Sota Merauke Sector, activist of World Wide Fund for Nature (WWF) Merauke, and academics/lecturer from Musamus University Merauke.
 Data also collected from secondary resources, such as annual reports and relevant journals.
 All data being categorized according to the relevant topics.
 The results of the study were then analyzed descriptively.

 FINDINGS AND DISCUSSION